-The Council recognises that there are many different types of market activities and this policy adopted by the Council is intended to cater for each type of market.
+The Council recognises that there are many different types of market activities and this policy 27th September 2018 is intended to cater for each type of market.
 In particular, this policy distinguishes between commercial markets and those that are largely community-based with a strong charitable element.
 Section 5 of the markets policy deals with the different types of market and the Council's approach in considering applications in respect of such markets.